Fynnyx/Fynnyx/README.md

     programmingLanguages: [
         {
             "name": JavaScript,
-            "level": "Can work with it"
+            "level": "I can use Vue, Nuxt and Node"
         },
         {
             "name": Python,